plone/Installers-UnifiedInstaller/README.txt

 Credits
 =======
 The Unified Installer was originally developed for Plone 2.5 by Kamal Gill.
-Adaptation to Plone 3.x, 4.x and buildout: Steve McMahon (steve@dcn.org) Maintainer for Plone 3.x, 4.x: Steve McMahon
+Adaptation to Plone 3.x, 4.x, 5.x and buildout: Steve McMahon (steve@dcn.org)

-Thanks to Martin Aspeli and Wichert Akkerman for vital hints and suggestions with the buildout version.
+Maintainer for Plone 3.x, 4.x: Steve McMahon and the Plone installer team.
+Special thanks to Sven Strack.

 Thanks for Naotaka Jay Hotta for suggesting -- and offering an initial implementation for -- stand-alone and cluster configuration options.